 Krishna, the 8th incarnation of Vishnu has been the muse for artists across centuries.
 In celebrating his birthday, here are five Krishna stories from Art Museums across the world!

-I love the Balgopal versions of Krishna for a simple reason : it tells me God too, was once a kid.
+The Balgopal versions of Krishna reveal that God too, was once a kid.
 No other deity has that connect with children (at the most, probably Ganesha) and the stories of Krishna’s childhood are just too adorable!
 South India is famous for its 10th century temple-architecture and bronze sculptures.
 Deities like Krishna were often taken out for processions to “Visit & interact with” people – just as a King would.
 Priests endeavoured to dress them, decorate them with precious jewellery before the public-parade.
 So if you ever find a Chola Bronze Krishna at a Museum, imagine the amazing costumes and jewellery it could have been adorned with.

 From Art Museums: The Legends of Krishna